AndrewOS82/correspondence-composer/README.md

 `make generate-xsd-types xsd=<XsdFileName> output=<output_file_name>`

 This command will read the xsd file saved as `<XsdFileName>` in the xsds directory and output Go types in a file named `<output_file_name>` in the `models/generated` directory.

+## Generating enterprise API clients

+The policy enterprise API client was generated with the github.com/deepmap/oapi-codegen/cmd/oapi-codegen package by downloading the openapi spec from our developer portal https://developers.zinnia.io/ to a file called `openapi.json` and running this command:

+`oapi-codegen -package openapi.json > policyapi.gen.go`